 - What the future of AI holds for both the government and private sector

-It was a great conversation that allowed me to pull from my 31-year career in the intelligence community as a Cryptologic Technician and then a Cryptologic Officer in the US Navy and Naval Reserves before joining the CIA.
+It was a dynamic conversation allowing Bechtel to pull from his 31 years in the intelligence community as a Cryptologic Technician and then a Cryptologic Officer in the US Navy and Naval Reserves before joining the CIA.